CassioCancio/planejamento-orcamentario-api/README.md

 ## About

-planejamento-orcamentario-api is a `Spring` API for the planejamento-orcamentario-web application, developed as a project for the course `MAC0427 - Laboratório de Métodos Ágeis (2023)`.
+planejamento-orcamentario-api is a `Spring` API that communicates with a `PostgreSQL` database for the planejamento-orcamentario-web application, developed as a project for the course `MAC0427 - Laboratório de Métodos Ágeis (2023)`.

 ## Running information